Skip to main content

 • Dr Tom Massey

-• Dr Michael Arribas-Ayllon
+• Dr Yasir Syed

-• Dr Malik Zaben
+• Dr Jack Underwood

 Who can apply

-The summer school is aimed at clinical trainees (Foundation/Core/Specialty Training) and non-clinical scientists (MSc, PhD, Post Doc) who are interested in moving into the field of neuropsychiatric genetics and genomics, or those who want an introduction to brain disorders research.
+The summer school is aimed at clinical trainees (Foundation, Core, Specialty Training) and non-clinical scientists (MSc, PhD, Post Doc) who are interested in moving into the field of neuropsychiatric genetics and genomics or those who want an introduction to brain disorders research.

 We run a similar programme every year as an introduction to the research taking place at the CNGG.
 Applications will not be accepted for those who have previously attended.